 Among the many services a landscape contractor may provide:

-- Select and plant annuals and perennials to larger shrubs and trees.
+- Select and plant everything from annuals and perennials to larger shrubs and trees

-- Maintain a garden to be pesticide free and cut down or get rid of the use of chemicals used in the landscape.
+- Maintain a garden to be pesticide-free and lessen or get rid of the use of chemicals used in the landscape

 - Audit water use to eliminate waste and reduce water usage in regions affected by drought